MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/security/security-features.md

 ## AMSI Support

-The Windows Antimalware Scan Interface (AMSI) is an API that allows application actions to be passed to an antimalware scanner, such as Windows Defender, to be scanned for malicious payloads.
+The Windows Antimalware Scan Interface (AMSI) is an API that allows application to pass actions to an antimalware scanner, such as Windows Defender, to scan for malicious payloads.
 Beginning with PowerShell 5.1, PowerShell running on Windows 10 (and higher) passes all script blocks to AMSI.

 PowerShell 7.3 extends the data that's sent to AMSI for inspection.
 It now includes all invocations